mohancloudworld/Parivartan/README.md

 <b>Options:</b>

-1. "Indian/English(ITRANS)" option <ul> <li> converts the text in English (ITRANS only) to the selected Indian language</li> <li> converts the text in any Indian language to English (ITRANS only)</li><li> converts the text in any Indian language to the selected Indian language</li></ul>
+1. "Indian/English(ITRANS)" option <ul> <li> converts the text in English (ITRANS only) to the selected Indian language or Katapayadi sankhya.</li> <li> converts the text in any Indian language to English (ITRANS only) or Katapayadi sankhya.</li><li> converts the text in any Indian language to the selected Indian language or Katapayadi sankhya</li></ul>

-2. "English (ISO 15919)" option converts the text from English (ISO 15919) to the selected Indian language.
+2. "English (ISO 15919)" option converts the text from English (ISO 15919) to the selected Indian language or Katapayadi sankhya.

-3. "English (IAST)" option converts the text from English (IAST) to the selected Indian language.
+3. "English (IAST)" option converts the text from English (IAST) to the selected Indian language or Katapayadi sankhya.

-4. "General English" mode also converts the text that is not strictly ITRANS, ISO-15919 or IAST, to the selected Indian language.
+4. "General English" mode also converts the text that is not strictly ITRANS, ISO-15919 or IAST, to the selected Indian language or Katapayadi sankhya.
 But the conversion in this mode may not be very precise.
 So, it is recommended to use the appropriate (ITRANS/ISO-15919/IAST) format relevant to the input text, for precise conversion.

 <b>Configurable Options:</b>